-default.record.quantity.to.remaining.quantity is set to true.
-If false, you must manually enter the outstanding quantity available for a serial/lot.
+Record quantity (default.record.quantity.to.remaining.quantity) is set to false by default (and is reset to the default value after installing a SIM release).
+When the value is false you must manually enter the outstanding quantity available for a serial/lot.
 This application service variable is set during Plant Applications installation.